joshuahigginson1/Database_Study_QA/Databases/Database Tasks/Database Assessment 16th July/Sakila Database Task - Josh Higginson.md

 ```

 *Question 26*:

 Return the full names (first and last) of actors with “son” in their last name, ordered by their first name.

-> ANSWER.
+SELECT
+FROM
+WHERE name LIKE "%son%"
+ORDER BY name ASC;

 *Question 27*: